grain-lang/grain/stdlib/array.md

 length : Array<a> -> Number
 ```

-Returns the length of the input array.
+Provides the length of the input array.

 Parameters: